seancdavis/sapwood-classic/docs/02-getting_started/04-the_configuration_file.md

 * `secret`: Just some random hash.

-### Taproot API
+### Sapwood API

-Taproot has begun using an API so a development and production installation of the app can talk with each other.
+Sapwood has begun using an API so a development and production installation of the app can talk with each other.
 In other words, it's used for syncing content.

 * `public_key`: Any random hash.
 It doesn't matter what it is, but **be sure this matches all other instances of this application that you want to talk with each other.**